plantnet/malpolon/examples/benchmarks/geolifeclef/geolifeclef2025_pre_extracted/dataset/geolifeclef-2025/README.md

 python ../../../../../../toolbox/compute_mean_std_iteratively_from_sample.py -p fps_bioclim_train_val-0.6min.txt -o Stats_bioclim_val.csv --type tiff --max_items 10000
 ```

+For Satellite patches (Sentinel-2A), add the argumen `--per_channel` to compute the moments for each of the 4 channels: red, green, blue, nir.
+The output CSV contains the values for those channels in the same order row-wise.
+You can verify the order of bands with the command `gdalinfo <path>/<patch_name>.tiff`.

 ### Glossary
 - fps: filepaths
 - PA: Presence Absence